MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms.md

 ![Guarded host fabric](../media/Guarded-Fabric-Shielded-VM/Guarded-Host-Overview-Diagram.png)

-To learn more, please see this video on [Introduction to shielded virtual machines](https://techcommunity.microsoft.com/t5/windows-server-for-it-pro/introduction-to-shielded-virtual-machines-in-windows-server-2016/m-p/12753).
+To learn more, see this video on [Introduction to shielded virtual machines](https://techcommunity.microsoft.com/t5/windows-server-for-it-pro/introduction-to-shielded-virtual-machines-in-windows-server-2016/m-p/12753).

 ## Attestation modes in the Guarded Fabric solution